 Enter Lomi, the newest countertop composter model I’ve had the chance to experiment with.
 But what exactly -is- the Lomi?
 Let’s do a composter review to provide you with lots of insight into this interesting product!

 Much like most other electric composters, the claim that Pela (the manufacturer of the Lomi) makes is that you put your food waste in the device, push a button, and when it finishes running you’ll have compost.

 Depending on what waste you add, your resulting “Lomi compost” is going to vary in terms of nutrient density.
-Pela refers to it as “nutrient-rich dirt”, although this product is not actually dirt – by soil science standards, this is organic matter, where dirt is literally just mineral particulate (sand, clay, silt, or a blend of any or all of the above).
+Pela refers to it as “nutrient-rich dirt.”
+However, this product is not actually dirt – by soil science standards, this is organic matter, whereas dirt is literally just mineral particulate (sand, clay, silt, or a blend of any or all of the above).
 You cannot make dirt by putting garbage into a machine, no matter how impressive that claim might be!

 How Does Lomi Work?

 Set it up, plug it in, put food waste in, and when it finishes, you take a much-reduced product that Lomi claims is nutrient-rich soil back out of the machine.
 But what’s the operation like?

 There are three modes or composting cycle types that the Lomi composter uses to break down your waste products: Eco-Express Mode, Lomi-Approved Mode, and Grow Mode.

 Eco-Express mode is the shortest cycle, running anywhere between 3-6 hours.
 This cycle is good for simply reducing the quantity of waste product you’re running and making room for more, particularly if you plan on running multiple loads in the Lomi before emptying the bucket.